Yuriy-Shved/Rustino/README.md

 |**Entry threshold**|Low.
 Millions of examples in C/C++.|High.
 Requires a deep understanding of Rust and async.|
 |**Ready-made libraries**|There is one for absolutely everything (IMU, motors, screens).|The Rust driver ecosystem is growing, but specific libraries will have to be written from scratch.|
 |**ESP peripheral support**|Full-featured (Wi-Fi, BLE, hardware PWM, ADC).|It's still evolving.
 The basics (GPIO, UART, I2C, Wi-Fi) work, but BLE, for example, on the ESP series is still in the process of stabilizing.|

-For  DIY  projects  It's difficult  to use Ariel OS without an add-on  **:**
+For  DIY  projects  It's difficult  to use Ariel OS without an add-on:

 1. Arduino's control algorithms  are deeply tied to C++ math libraries and ready-made sensor drivers.
 Porting this code to Rust will take months.